Vietnam - Mekong Delta Region

 David Sulivan on Vietnam - Mekong Delta Region

 Included in this tour

 12 nights accommodation, 12 breakfasts, 10 lunches, 10 dinners, snacks, drinking water whilst cycling.

 1 x western tour leader and 1 x local guide.

 Airport transfer if arriving/departing on first/last day of the tour.

 The tour begins and ends in Ho Chi Minh City, still know to the locals as Saigon.
 If arriving and leaving by air via Saigon's Tan Son Nhat international airport on the first and last day of the tour you will be met at the airport and transferred to our hotel as an inclusive part of the tour.
 If joining and leaving via land or on other days we will help you to arrange how where and when it is most convenient for you to join us.
 Typically the group will all come together early on the first evening of the tour in the hotel lobby or bar for a briefing and to get to know each other before heading out for our first meal together.

 Saigon and The Mekong Delta region are firmly in the tropics and are at sea level.
-This means year round temperatures of high 20s to mid 30s.
+This means year-round temperatures of the high-20s to mid-30s.
 December to May is the dry season and the summer months from May to November are the wet season.
-Despite their descriptive monikers we must expect some rain in the dry season, and blue sky and dry days are not at all uncommon in the wet season.
+Despite their descriptive monikers, we must expect some rain in the dry season, and blue sky and dry days are not at all uncommon in the wet season.
 Many people actually prefer the cloud cover and occasional showers of the “wet” season as this makes for cooler cycling days.